 Shallow End Instagram Filters and Tips

-To add drama to am image boost your saturation and/or your contrast.
-This can be done before you add photos Instagram or other social media and it helps to push your subject into the foreground.
-An alternative is to use a black and white filter as I have done with Toulouse’s portrait.
-The use of sharpening should be avoided says author Adam Juniper.
+To add drama to an image boost your saturation and/or your contrast.
+This can be done before you add photos to Instagram, Threads or other social media and it helps to push your subject into the foreground.

 This is a challenging area for smartphone users so exploring apps is a great idea.